10 Essential HR Policies and Procedures

 Keep the structure and formatting of your HR policies consistent.
 While every company has its own internal templates for writing HR policies, the content is usually quite similar and includes the following elements:

 To be effective and deliver on the goals mentioned above, the HR policies also need to be searchable and easily discoverable by employees.
-Publish the HR policies in your employee handbook or company intranet portal and share it with the entire team.
+Publish the HR policies in your employee handbook, company intranet, or HR portal and share it with the entire team.

 Leave policy example